FREQUENTLY ASKED QUESTIONS

 Applying to the Huntsman Program is no different from applying to the University of Pennsylvania.
 Applicants should consult the Penn Admissions website for details pertaining to admissions criteria.
 Huntsman Program applicants will apply through the Penn Application Supplement, where applicants will be asked to write an additional essay addressing a contemporary international affair.

 What is a Target Language, and why does an applicant select one?

 When applying to the Huntsman Program an applicant must choose a Target Language.
 There are 11 Target Languages: Arabic, Chinese (Mandarin), French, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.
-Students typically demonstrate advanced language proficiency when applying to the Huntsman Program.
+Students typically demonstrate intermediate language proficiency when applying to the Huntsman Program.